On the time consistency of collective preferences: Discussion

-Since $\hat{\beta}_t$ and $\hat{\beta}_{t'}$ are strictly positive by hypothesis, it immediately follows that collective preferences are time consistent and the proof is complete. \end{proof}
+Since $\tilde{\beta}_t$ and $\tilde{\beta}_{t'}$ are strictly positive by hypothesis, it immediately follows that collective preferences are time consistent and the proof is complete. \end{proof}

-Note that the proof of Theorem \ref{thm:3props} captures an interesting aspect of the analysis carried out in \cite{halevy15}.
-Given that any two properties imply the third, if one property is satisfied, say, time consistency, and another property is not, e.g., stationarity, the third property must not be satisfied.
+Note that the proof of Theorem \ref{thm:3props} captures an interesting aspect of the analysis carried out by \cite{halevy15}.
+Given that any two properties imply the third, if one property is satisfied, say, time consistency, and another one is not, e.g., stationarity, the third property must not be satisfied.
 This is the reason why the conditions for stationarity and time invariance are identical.